wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 7. In the **Action Settings** sub-section, map the action to a parameter from the **Append a Parameter** drop-down list, in this case “location”.
 8. Click **Save** to complete and exit.

-###Schematized JSON response
+###JSON response

-This is an example extract of the JSON response that is returned when an action is fulfilled:
+This is an example of the JSON response that is returned when an action is fulfilled.
 ```
+{
+  "query": "paris",
+  "topScoringIntent": {
+    "intent": "BookFlight",
+    "score": 0.924560249,
     "actions": [
       {
-          "triggered": true,
+        "triggered": false,
-          "name": "GetWeather",
+        "name": "BookFlight",
         "parameters": [
           {
-              "name": "location",
+            "name": "Destination",
             "required": true,
             "value": [
               {
-                  "entity": "location"
+                "entity": "paris",
-                  "type": "location::tolation",
+                "type": "Location::ToLocation"
-                  "score": 0.8636191
               }
             ]
           },
           {
-              "name": "location",
+            "name": "Source",
             "required": true,
-              "value": [
+            "value": null
-                {
-                  "entity": "Get_temperature",
-                  "type": "Temperature",
-                  "score": 0.8523133
-                }
-              ]
           },
           {
-              "name": "Get_weather",
+            "name": "Travel Date",
-              "required": false,
+            "required": true,
             "value": null
           }
         ]
       }
     ]
+  },
+  "entities": [],
+  "dialog": {
+    "prompt": "From where?",
+    "parameterName": "BookFlight::Source",
+    "contextId": "2dc6f283-b43d-4312-aee4-1d9c2f0f94dc",
+    "status": "Question"
   }
+}

 ```

-Notice that the "get_temperature" and "location" required parameters are set to TRUE, which means they are filled in.
-Thus the action will be triggered as all its required parameters are available.
-Notice also that the action triggering is set to TRUE.
-Finally, notice that the "Get_weather" parameter is set to FALSE, which means that it is not required for the action to be triggered.
+Notice that the "Destination" required parameter is set to TRUE, which means they are filled in.
+Thus the action will be triggered as all its required parameter is available.

 ###Dialog Support (Preview)